 Our team members come from many different countries, therefore there is a high chance that we have someone who speaks the native languages of the student in the centre.
 In other cases we have always found ways to understand each other.
 In our centres in Germany and France all staff members speak English as well.

 - Who can I contact if my child does not answer the phone?
 Or if I need to speak with somebody about my child’s worries/problems?

 With your travel documents the telephone number and email address of the centre manager in your child’s destination is clearly displayed.
 During office hours you can also

 contact the head office in case of any questions, problems or concerns.

 - Can I allow my child to go to town alone with his/her friends?

-In the UK and Hohensolms, students aged 15 and younger are not allowed to leave the campus without a supervisor.
+In the UK and Mannheim, students aged 15 and younger are not allowed to leave the campus without a supervisor.
 Students aged 16 and 17 can go in pairs or small groups alone to the town only in the afternoons after having informed their supervisors and signing out on the designated register.
-In Biarritz, students can go in pairs or small groups alone to the town or beach in the afternoons and after dinner until 10.30 pm, after having informed their supervisors and signing out on the designated register
+In Bayonne, students can go in pairs or small groups alone to the town or beach in the afternoons and after dinner until 10.30 pm, after having informed their supervisors and signing out on the designated register

 In all our centres in the UK town walks are offered regularly.
 During these, students go to the city centre with a supervisor.
 In the centre they define a meeting point with the group leader and get some free time in a certain area to discover on their own, buy some souvenirs etc. they are advised to always stay in small groups for safety reasons.